Judaism Without Embellishment: Aftermath

 Despite the withdrawal of Kichko's work, it was soon replaced by similar works by other authors.
 On 4 October 1967, an article by Kichko was published in Komsomolskoye Znamya, a provincial newspaper in Ukraine.
 On 20 January 1968, Pravda Ukrainy, the central newspaper of Ukraine, "reported that Kichko was being rewarded with a scroll of honor for his 'services to atheist propaganda'".
-This was followed by the publication of his second work: Judaism and Zionism, an anti-Semitic and anti-Israeli work that reiterated the hoax of a worldwide Jewish conspiracy.
+This was followed by the publication of his second work: Judaism and Zionism, an antisemitic and anti-Israeli work that reiterated the hoax of a worldwide Jewish conspiracy.

 Analysis

-Journalist Leonid Vladimirov asserted that information gleaned from friends in Kiev suggested that Kichko was able to overcome his background and rise to a position of authority within the Ukrainian scientific community owing to his devotion to anti-Semitic research.
+Journalist Leonid Vladimirov asserted that information gleaned from friends in Kiev suggested that Kichko was able to overcome his background and rise to a position of authority within the Ukrainian scientific community owing to his devotion to antisemitic research.
 Vladimirov commented that "there are services in Russia for which even collaborators are pardoned".
 Maurice Friedberg states that the publication of Judaism without Embellishment was "a precursor of the resurgence of officially sponsored anti-Semitism".

 Stefan T. Possony asserts that Kichko "was ordered to write" his book and "his fabrications were ordered to be published in the Ukrainian language" with the aim of embroiling "the Jews with the Ukrainians once again."
 The Canadian-Ukrainian historians Ivan Katchanovski, Zenon E. Kohut, Bohdan Y. Nebesio and Myroslav Yurkevich are all in agreement.
 They argue that in an effort "to discredit Ukrainian nationalism", the Soviet government was attempting to "associate Soviet Ukrainian institutions with anti-Semitic publications", and that the best-known example of this was Kichko's work.
 Amir Weiner argues along similar lines, stating that Kichko's work was not an "accidental slip", as evidenced by the "belated Soviet reaction".